wernsey/wregex/README.md

 ### Usage

-Like most regular expression engines, WRegex first requires that the regular expression first be compiled to a NFA-like data structure (`wregex_t` defined in `wregex.h`).
+Like most regular expression engines, **wregex** first requires that the regular expression first be compiled to a NFA-like data structure (`wregex_t` defined in `wregex.h`).
 The compilation happens in the function `wrx_comp()` which takes a string (`char*`) argument containing the expression, and returns the compiled NFA